 Single Message Campaign

 You need to create the return message that someone receives when they text your keyword to your 10-digit phone number.
 Please note: if you want to add a link or attachment, click the “Attachment” button, add the file or url and then click “Save”.

 The single message campaign is set-up at this point.
 You can make the campaign “active” or “inactive” with the toggle switch at the top-left of the page.

 Additionally, you can add or remove tags, edit the name of the campaign, and edit keywords.
 Do this for the campaign by clicking the “edit” icon at the top of the left column.
 If you want to edit the message, you’ll have to make sure the campaign is “inactive”.
 Then, click the “edit” icon for the message in the message panel and edit as needed.
 Remember to “activate” the campaign when you’re finished.

 Multiple Message Campaign

 Choosing how you want the opt-in message to work is your first step.
-You can choose to have the opt-in response ask for one of three options: their name, their email, or to reply with “yes” to be opted-in.
+You can choose to have the opt-in response ask for one of three options: name, email, or “yes” to be opted-in.

 If your objective is to continue to gather or disseminate information through this keyword campaign, you can add more messages by clicking “+ Message” button in the top-right corner of the message panel.
-Doing so will open the “Create Message” box where you can name the message, craft the body of the message, and include attachments if so desired.
-Please note that there is a section in the middle of the “Create Message” box called “Templates”.
-“Templates” allow the contacts response to be automatically collected in the contact information in your contact database.
+Doing so will open the “Create Message” box where you can name the message, craft the body of the message, and include attachments.

 When you “Activate” the campaign, it will ask you if you are expecting a response from the last message you’ve created to be sent.
 If your last message was a thank you or confirmation message, then you will select “No.” If your last message asked a question, then you will select “Yes”.
 This way you include their final response in your “Results.”